Achieving real GDP growth target of 4pc appears unlikely: SBP

-LAHORE: In view of major developments in the first quarter of financial year 2019-20, achieving real GDP growth target of 4 percent appears unlikely, State Bank of Pakistan (SBP) recent report said.
+LAHORE: In view of major developments in the first quarter of the financial year 2019-20, achieving a real GDP growth target of 4 per cent appears unlikely, State Bank of Pakistan (SBP) recent report said.

 The current account balance is expected to improve over the projections presented in the Annual Report for 2018-19.

 This mainly reflects a more-than-expected contraction in imports.
 With the industrial sector under stress, its demand for imported raw-material is expected to stay low.